futrime/lip/docs/commands/lip_install.md

 - `--upgrade`

   Upgrade the specified tooth to the newest available version.
 If a version is specified and it is newer, upgrade to that version.
 The handling of dependencies depends on the upgrade-strategy used.
-When upgrading, Lip will first uninstall the old version and then install the new version.
+When upgrading, lip will first uninstall the old version and then install the new version.

 - `--force-reinstall`

   Reinstall the tooth even if they are already up-to-date.
-When reinstalling, Lip will first uninstall the tooth and then install it.
-If version specified, Lip will install the version, otherwise the newest version.
+When reinstalling, lip will first uninstall the tooth and then install it.
+If version specified, lip will install the version, otherwise the newest version.

 - `-y, --yes`